 The Network 4

 The Network 4 was a classroom networking system sold by Radio Shack that was popular in computer labs in the mid-1980’s.
 It allowed one computer used by a teacher to be connected to up to 63 student computers.
-The Network 4 was based around the TRS‑80 Model 4, well after MS-DOS computers became far more common.
-It was probably one of the biggest reasons the TRS‑80 Model 4D continued to be sold as late as 1993.
+The Network 4 was based around the TRS-80 Model 4, well after MS-DOS computers became more common.
+It was probably one of the biggest reasons the TRS-80 Model 4D remained in the Radio Shack catalog until 1990.

 In the early days of microcomputers, schools were viewed as a major market for computers.
 The Radio Shack Education Division, formed in 1980, aggressively promoted the use of computers in schools.
 In 1985, they stated that “Radio Shack is the leading marketer of microcomputers to schools, with more TRS-80 computers in America’s schools than any other brand.”